Calvin Ridley*, WR, Alabama

 Dante Pettis, WR, Washington

 Height: 6-1.
 Weight: 185.
 Projected 40 Time: 4.55.
-Projected Round (2018): 2-3.
-11/4/17: Pettis has played well in 2017 with 45 receptions for 484 yards and six touchdowns.
-He also has passed DeSean Jackson to be the Pac-12's all-time leader in punt returns for a touchdown with eight.
+Projected Round (2018): 3-4.
+1/13/18: Pettis played well in 2017 with 62 receptions for 721 yards and seven touchdowns.
+He also passed DeSean Jackson to be the Pac-12's all-time leader in punt returns for a touchdown with nine.
 Some scouts really like Pettis and say he is a smooth receiver who is fluid, fast, quick handed, and dangerous after the catch.
 Other sources have said they think Pettis lacks elusiveness, drops too many passes, and is just a guy.

 7/17/17: Pettis was the Huskies' No. 2 receiver to John Ross in 2016 and was a solid contributor.
 Pettis totaled 53 receptions for 822 yards with 15 touchdowns for Washington.
 With Ross in the NFL, Pettis should be Jake Browning's top target as a senior.
 Pettis has quickness and looks like he could be a solid complementary receiver in the NFL.